sphinx-gallery/sphinx-gallery/doc/configuration.rst

 built in a Windows system, paths will be transformed to work accordingly, the converse does not hold.

-If you so desire you can implement your own sorting key.
-It will be provided the relative paths to `conf.py` of each sub gallery folder.
-Note that it will be passed the subfolder path relative to the ``conf.py`` file.
-See :ref:`own_sort_keys` for more.
+If you implement your own sorting key, it will be passed the subfolder path relative to the ``conf.py`` file.
+See :ref:`own_sort_keys` for more information.

 .. _within_gallery_order: